Reform agenda puts China's economic superagency under scrutiny

 Evidence that dominance could be under threat includes the fact that Premier Li made the reduction of bureaucratic approvals - one of the NDRC's main roles - a key plank of his reform plan announced in March.

-In May, Li also rejected a 40 trillion yuan urbanisation plan that the NDRC had proposed, sources familiar with the matter told Reuters, although the commission denies this.
+In May, Li also rejected a 40 trillion yuan ($6.5 trillion) urbanisation plan that the NDRC had proposed, sources familiar with the matter told Reuters, although the commission denies this.

 Xi and Li remain committed to urbanisation, but the push now is "less about building stuff", says Arthur Kroeber, managing director of GaveKal Dragonomics Research, and more about helping migrants live "more fully-fledged urban lives".